foundry-rs/starknet-foundry/docs/src/starknet/index.md

 # Cast overview

-Starknet Foundry cast is a command line tool for performing Starknet RPC calls.
-With it, You can easily declare, deploy, invoke and call Starknet contracts!
+Starknet Foundry `cast` is a command line tool for performing Starknet RPC calls.
+With it, you can easily interact with Starknet contracts!

 > 💡 **Info**
-> At the moment, cast only supports contracts written in cairo 1 and cairo 2.
+> At the moment, `cast` only supports contracts written in Cairo 1 and Cairo 2.

 ## How to use cast